 Most of the activities are held at the Bob Marley Museum in Kingston.

 – Jamaica is the home of reggae, and February has been designated reggae month.
 There are several live weekly reggae events across the Island during reggae month and a reggae village at the Ranny Williams Entertainment Centre in Kingston.

 There are also lectures by top reggae scholars that take place throughout the month.
-If you are a lover of reggae music, the month of February is an ideal time to visit Jamaica!
+If you are a lover of reggae music, February is an ideal time to visit Jamaica!

 Spring Break Jamaica –

-Jamaica is a premier destination for spring breakers – these are mostly college students escaping school for a little bit.
+Jamaica is a premier destination for spring breakers – mostly college students escaping school for a little bit.
 Most spring breakers visit the resort towns of Negril and Montego Bay resort towns.

 Several high-energy parties and entertainment events are hosted to suit the desires of these fun-loving, primarily young people.
 If you want the best spring break ever, a visit to Negril or Montego Bay in Jamaica would be perfect!

 Expert tip: If you are traveling to Jamaica with family or friends.
 Jamaica’s all-inclusive Villa Serenity offers kid-friendly and large group accommodation options in Ocho Rios resorts.

 Carnival in Jamaica – the pulsating carnival festivities come to an exciting finale in April with fetes and concerts in Ocho Rios, Montego Bay, culminating in a massive road march on Carnival Sunday in Kingston, which will be April 8 in 2018.